tristandunn/tristandunn/_posts/2010-10-21-multiple-sessions-cucumber-selenium.md

 ---
 title: "Multiple Sessions in Cucumber"
 category: ruby
 description: "Capybara additions for session manipulation to allow for testing interaction between multiple sessions in Cucumber."
 redirect_from: /2010/10/21/multiple-sessions-cucumber-selenium/
 ---

-<p class="outdated">This is now included in the <a href="https://github.com/jnicklas/capybara">Capybara</a> library.</p>
+This is now included in the [Capybara][1] library.
+{: class="outdated"}

 Multiple sessions are not often needed when writing Cucumber scenarios.
 Normally to validate that a user can or can not see what another user created